 Electronic Design and Applications

-Electronic Design and Applications involves device and integrated circuit fabrication, circuit and system design and simulation, and instrumentation and testing techniques
+Electronic Design and Applications focuses on device and integrated circuit fabrication, circuit and system design and simulation, and instrumentation and testing techniques.

 Electronic design and applications is a vital area of electrical engineering, encompassing the experimentation, design, modeling, simulation and analysis of single devices or circuits as well as complete signal processing systems.
 The unique combination of ECE's educational program, and the leading edge fabrication and testing facilities provides a full cycle exposure, from concept to product realization.